Ardha Navasana (Half Boat Pose)

 Ans: Initially, you can hold the pose for about 30 seconds and then increase the duration up to one minute.
 For the maximum benefit out of the pose be careful to breathe normally during the pose and not hold your breath, it is a common mistake beginners do.

-Ans: While balancing on your body in the Boat pose, you can feel your body is trembling.
+Ans: While balancing on your body in the Half Boat pose, you can feel your body is trembling.
 It is normal and shows that your muscles are working hard for the pose and are not used to this exercise.
 The shaking is caused by muscles grabbing and releasing one another when they lengthen and shorten during the pose.

 Q4.
-Can Boat pose hurt my back?
+Can Half Boat pose hurt my back?

 Ans.
-If you are already suffering from any back injury then doing Boat Pose can aggravate the injury.
-Otherwise, the Boat pose is an excellent yoga pose to strengthen the core and back muscles.
+If you are already suffering from any back injury then doing Half Boat Pose can aggravate the injury.
+Otherwise, the Half Boat pose is an excellent yoga pose to strengthen the core and back muscles.
 One another mistake people sometimes do is that they round their back during the pose, it can decrease the core activation and hurt your back if not corrected in time.

 You may also like: